Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Best of all, ham casserole can easily be made ahead of time to meal plan for the week, or to take to a gathering like a potluck.
 Or, if you have a busy day ahead of you, you can prep it in the morning, then bake it later in the day!

-Potato and Ham Casserole Ingredients
+Ham Casserole Ingredients

-- Cubed potatoes, I recommend yukon gold
+- Cubed potatoes, I recommend Yukon gold

 - Diced ham, you can use leftover ham (try one of my ham recipes for dinner!)